 Well cities: implementing a wellbeing valuation toolkit for urban learning

-Whilst extensive attention had been directed to energy efficiency in the urban building environment, health and wellbeing remain central to the agenda for sustainable and resilient cities.
 Wellbeing is increasingly being recognised as an important benefit for end users but there is still a great deal to learn about the impact of urban design on wellbeing, how to capture its subjective nature, and how to design for the achievement of wellbeing outcomes.

-- To refine a wellbeing valuation toolkit for urban environment s in order to capture and evidence the financial case for good design.
+- refine a wellbeing valuation toolkit for urban environment s in order to capture and evidence the financial case for good design.

-- To implement the wellbeing valuation toolkit across a range of building types, including commercial offices, health centres, university buildings and retail spaces, and urban spaces, including green infrastructure and the public realm.
+- implement the wellbeing valuation toolkit across a range of building types, including commercial offices, health centres, university buildings and retail spaces, and urban spaces, including green infrastructure and the public realm.

-- To produce an evidence base to demonstrate the commercial potential of wellbeing valuation to strategic urban decision-makers.
+- produce an evidence base to demonstrate the commercial potential of wellbeing valuation to strategic urban decision-makers.